Forbidden Archeology: Academic analysis

 Different reviewers (for example, Feder and Wodak) compared the book to works by Christian creationists.
 Writing in the British Journal for the History of Science, Tim Murray wrote, "This is a piece of 'Creation Science,' which, while not based on a need to present a Christian alternative, manifests many of the same types of argument," including accusing opponents of unscientifically trying to defend their biases, alleging they are acting conspiratorially, and explaining "the currently marginal position of your alternative as being the result of prejudice, conspiracy and manipulation rather than of any fault of the theory itself."
-Murray is head of the archeology department at La Trobe University in Melbourne, Australia.
+Murray is head of the archaeology department at La Trobe University in Melbourne, Australia.

-Writing in Geoarcheology, anthropologist Kenneth L. Feder said, "While decidedly antievolutionary in perspective, this work is not the ordinary variety of antievolutionism in form, content, or style.
+Writing in Geoarchaeology, anthropologist Kenneth L. Feder said, "While decidedly antievolutionary in perspective, this work is not the ordinary variety of antievolutionism in form, content, or style.
 In distinction to the usual brand of such writing, the authors use original sources and the book is well written.
 Further, the overall tone of the work is far superior to that exhibited in ordinary creationist literature.
 Nonetheless, I suspect that creationism is at the root of the authors' argument, albeit of a sort not commonly seen before."

 Other reviewers also wrote of the book as being doctrinally motivated.
 Murray wrote that "far from being a disinterested analysis", Forbidden Archeology "is designed to demolish the case for biological and chemical evolution and to advance the case for a Vedic alternative".
 Wodak and Oldroyd wrote that although the authors don't directly come out with a Vedic alternative, "the evidence is construed in the silent light of Vedic metaphysics."